allenjzhang/typespec-e2e-demo/doc/user-journey.md

 Note:

-- If TypeSpec Compiler is not installed globally or the version installed is outdated, users will be prompted to install the latest version when the extension is loaded upon opening a .tsp file, opening a TypeSpec project folder, or creating a TypeSpec project.
+- If TypeSpec Compiler is not installed or the version installed has reached its end of service, users will be prompted to install the latest version when the extension is loaded upon creating a TypeSpec project.
 - If `node --version` and `npm --version` don't run correctly in command prompt, indicating a problem with Node.js installation, it causes errors when installing TypeSpec Compiler.

 ### Project Scaffolding